MikePohatu/Birdsnest-Explorer/documentation/console/visualizer/README.md

 ### Nodes
-A node in BirdsNest represents an object or configuration item in a system.
+A node in Birdsnest Explorer represents an object or configuration item in a system.
 This could an Active Directory user or group, a network folder, or a deployed application.
 These are represented by circular icons within the visualizer.

 Each type of node has an icon and colour to help identify types of data quickly.
 Additionally, hovering over an icon will list what type of node it is e.g. AD_User, AD_Object.